 Mr. Iselin’s parents settled in New Rochelle, New York and had interests in banking, textiles, railroads, and maining.
 Charles Oliver Iselin was the sportsman son of the family.
 From the late 1800′s through the turn of the century, he, with financial support from other members of his family, was closely involved in the design, building, equipping, and sailing of American entries in no less that six of the internationally known “America’s Cup” yacht races.

-Mrs. Hope Islein was known in the United States and England as “the great lady of racing” for her lifetime interest in thoroughbred horses.
+Mrs. Hope Iselin was known in the United States and England as “the great lady of racing” for her lifetime interest in thoroughbred horses.
 She maintained racing stables in the country and abroad into her 90′s and annually made pilgramages to England fo the racing season there.

-Oliver and Hope Islein built their winter home in Aiken around the turn of the century.
+Oliver and Hope Iselin built their winter home in Aiken around the turn of the century.
 Mrs. Iselin began developing the gardens shortly thereafter.
 Although the family spent only winters in Aiken, she put love and care into creating an atmosphere of tranquility and beauty.
-It is believed that Mrs. Islein planted the deodar cedars and live oaks that still grace Hopelands today.
+It is believed that Mrs. Iselin planted the deodar cedars and live oaks that still grace Hopelands today.

 After her death in 1970 at the age of 102, Hopelands was acquired by the City of Aiken.
 The garden is designed as a peaceful haven of beauty for the enjoyment of Aiken citizens and visitors.